background logo image

-Metabolic Mind grew out of the first ever metabolic psychiatry conference hosted by Baszucki Group in May of 2022.
-Fifty stakeholders gathered to share information and define this rapidly emerging new field.
-It became clear in the months following the conference that an advocacy effort was critically needed to amplify research, clinical experience and life stories.
+Metabolic Mind grew out of the first-ever metabolic psychiatry conference hosted by Baszucki Group in May of 2022.
+Fifty stakeholders gathered to share information and define this rapidly emerging field.
+In the months following the conference, it became increasingly clear that a dedicated advocacy effort was essential to elevate awareness while amplifying emerging research, clinical insights, and lived experiences.
 The Metabolic Mind team is dedicated to filling that gap, and is working toward a vision in which metabolism is understood as a primary driver of human health and well-being.

 What is Baszucki Group?

-Launched in 2021 by Roblox founder and Chief Executive Officer David Baszucki and best-selling author Jan Ellison Baszucki, Baszucki Group leverages private giving, impact investing, advocacy, storytelling and community building to drive foundational change.
+Baszucki Group is a private philanthropic and impact investing organization founded in 2021 by Roblox CEO David Baszucki and best-selling author Jan Ellison Baszucki.
+It supports initiatives through funding, advocacy, storytelling, and community building to drive systemic change.

-A primary objective of Baszucki Group is to transform mental health outcomes, beginning with bipolar disorder, by supporting initiatives at the intersection of metabolism, psychiatry and neuroscience.
-Other focus areas include electoral reforms that integrate open primaries and ranked choice voting, and regenerative agricultural practices that restart the cycles of nature to promote healthy soil, nutritious food, and a balanced climate.
+A primary objective of Baszucki Group is to transform mental health outcomes, beginning with bipolar disorder, by supporting initiatives at the intersection of metabolism, psychiatry, and neuroscience.
+The organization also supports regenerative agriculture to promote soil health, nutritious food, and climate balance.

 What is the connection between metabolic health and mental health?